Sixth Sunday of Easter & Holy Baptism

 Gathering Mass Paul Inwood

-The celebrant continues until:
+The Priest continues until:

 … Through Him, and with Him, and in Him, Amen.